mvysny/vaadin-kotlin-pwa/README.md

 ```

 Gradle will download an embedded servlet container (Jetty) and will run your app in it.
 Your app will be running on [http://localhost:8080](http://localhost:8080).

-### Live Demo

-Find the [Vaadin Kotlin PWA](https://vaadin-kotlin-pwa.herokuapp.com/) running on Heroku.
-Try it out also with your mobile phone:
-since the app is a PWA, the browser will allow you to add the link to the app to your home screen.
-When you launch the app, a full-screen browser is launched which resembles an actual Android app.

-**Note**: PWAs require service workers which only works over https.

 ## Dissection of project files